Longvek: History

 During the 14th and 15th centuries, Cambodia was in a state of eclipse.
 Following the almost total destruction of Angkor, Longvek was chosen as the new capital of the now minor state of Cambodia.
 Longvek was located halfway between Phnom Penh and the southern end of the Tonlé Sap and it was chosen by King Outey Reachea III (1516–1566) as his official capital.

 Longvek became the nation's capital in the 16th century after the civil war between King Ang Chan I and Sdach Korn.
-After Ang Chan's I victory, he became the new king of Cambodia.
+After Ang chan I victory, he became the new king of Cambodia.